rgilks/geno-1/docs/SPEC.md

   - By adjusting a voice’s PannerNode position, the sound will pan between left/right and attenuate with distance, giving a sense of space.
 We can initialize each voice at a default position (e.g., spread them out a bit in the scene – one to the left, one to the right, one center or back, etc.).
   - If the user moves the camera or if we allow user to move the sound sources (dragging objects), update the PannerNode positions accordingly.
 Use an appropriate `distanceModel` (probably “linear” or “inverse”) so that distance affects volume naturally, and maybe set maxDistance so sounds don’t completely disappear if far.
   - Ensure that spatialization is subtle enough to be pleasant – for example, not panning extremely hard unless intended.
 The goal is immersive sound, not distraction.
-  - **Desktop Native:** On a native build, Web Audio isn’t available.
-We’d implement spatial panning manually or via a library.
-A simple approach is stereo panning: if we only care about left-right, we can pan based on the object’s X position (relative to camera).
-For distance, attenuate volume based on distance (e.g., linear drop or similar to Web Audio’s model).
-If we want richer HRTF-like 3D, we could integrate an audio library that supports it, but to keep it simple, stereo spatialization is acceptable for now.

 - **Timing and Scheduling:** The audio engine should run on a stable timing mechanism: